OlafRadicke/play_pki_ca_with_ansible/README.md

 ### Tasks

+- Remove section "challengePassword" in the openssl config?
 - "Write out database with 1 new entries \ Segmentation fault (core dumped)"
 - Adding a root CA offline mode to jump over the CAs thats a offline.